Protagonist of Nier: Related media and crossovers

-Both versions of the protagonist featured in post-launch downloadable content dubbed "The World of Recycled Vessel": depending on the protagonist, the DLC featured the alternate version of the character.
-Further details around the protagonist are included in Grimoire Nier, a guidebook featuring plot and character summaries, short stories, concept art and developer commentary.
+Both versions of the protagonist featured in post-launch downloadable content dubbed "The World of Recycled Vessel": the DLC featured the alternate version of the character from that game's version.
+Further details around the protagonist are included in Grimoire Nier, a guidebook featuring plot and character summaries, short stories, concept art, and developer commentary.
 The short story Red and Black details the brother protagonist's early struggles caring for Yonah, including prostituting himself to another man before killing him on a Shade hunt and becoming his village's courier with Devola and Popola's encouragement.
-Kainé's quest to restore the protagonist to reality is core to the Grimoire Nier short story The Lost World and the new ending section of the 2021 expanded remaster Nier Replicant ver.1.22474487139... based on this story.
-The protagonist is featured in the 2011 CD Drama NieR Replicant Drama CD The Lost Words and the Red Sky, which included both the in-game version and a non-canon version in a high school setting.
+Kainé's quest to restore the protagonist to reality is core to the Grimoire Nier short story The Lost World, and the new ending section of the 2021 expanded remaster Nier Replicant ver.1.22474487139... is based on this story.
+The protagonist is featured in the 2011 CD drama NieR Replicant Drama CD: The Lost Words and the Red Sky, which included both the in-game story and a non-canon version in a high school setting.

-The protagonist was featured as a downloadable content crossover costume for Nier: Automata (2017), and PUBG: Battlegrounds (2017).
+The protagonist was featured as a downloadable content crossover costume for Nier: Automata (2017) and PUBG: Battlegrounds (2017).
 The protagonist cameoed in a flashback sequence in the 2023 anime Nier: Automata Ver1.1a, an inclusion attributed to the anime's staff.
-He is featured as a character in a special event in the mobile game Nier Reincarnation (2021) under the name "The Man Who Destroyed the World", The protagonist also featured in a collaboration with the mobile game SINoALICE alongside Emil.
-Promotional merchandise themed after the protagonist has been produced, including a plushy toy, and a Nendoroid figurine.
+He is featured as a character in a special event in the mobile game Nier Reincarnation (2021) under the name "The Man Who Destroyed the World" (世界を滅ぼした男, Sekai o Horoboshita Otoko).
+The protagonist is also featured in a collaboration with the mobile game SINoALICE, alongside fellow Nier character Emil.
+Promotional merchandise themed after the protagonist have been produced, including a plushie and a Nendoroid figurine.